 The closer you get to law school, the more anxious you get.
 It’s okay!
 It happens.
-Your 1L year is all about getting to the top, and not losing your mind while trying.
+Being a first-year law student is all about getting to the top, and not losing your mind while trying.
 After that, it’s smooth sailing (or at least smoother sailing).

 The truth is, starting law school is an adjustment.
 It takes a lot of time, trial, and error.
 That’s why it’s important to try to create a balance between life and law school, by forming a strong routine early on.